In Part One we tried to define what style is, with respect to cinema. In this part we’ll try to learn ways in which we can create a style of our own.

 Color – This is interesting, because Kubrick started filmmaking in the black and white era, and like all those in the same boat, had trouble finding his own ‘color’ voice.
 He chose to subjugate it as a functional tool, because he was a slave to his own box of photographs.
 They had to match!

 Hair, Wardrobe and Production design – Kubrick was involved in every detail of his set, and probably took great delight in production design.
 His sets had to follow his compositions and angles, so they were an integral part of his vision.
 But on the whole, I’m not sure he really cared about wardrobe or hair and makeup.

 Music – Kubrick had his own collection, and made sure they were used in the movie.
 He always chose his music first – to leave nothing to chance.
-One oddity has to be the orgy sequence in Eyes Wide Shut, which used a chant played back in reverse.
-Whatever works!
+One oddity has to be the orgy sequence in Eyes Wide Shut

 The Kubrick style – Clinical, that’s what.
 Even when he studied human beings and their base natures, he was always at a distance, observing.
 His framing put his actors bang in the center, with nowhere to escape.
 Whatever subject he tackled, he made sure he laid it bare.
 They are there to be studied, and possibly judged.

 One of the most beautiful things about Hitchcock was color: